OpenVSP/OpenVSP/README.md

-   If you want to build OpenVSP on a Debian based Linux computer (Debian, Ubuntu, Mint, etc.), step-by-step instructions are included on the OpenVSP Wiki.
-[Debian Based Build](www.openvsp.org/wiki/doku.php?id=ubuntu_instructions)
+   If you want to build OpenVSP on a Debian based Linux computer (Debian, Ubuntu, Mint, etc.), step-by-step instructions are included on the OpenVSP Wiki here: [Debian Based Build](http://www.openvsp.org/wiki/doku.php?id=ubuntu_instructions).

    All of the supporting libraries and code described above in DEPENDENCIES categories 1 and 2 must be properly installed.